NamesJoeyWheeler/AnimeLab-Fake-Premium/README.md

 -Not all of the 'Premium Only' text on the home page goes away.
 If you click the arrow for 'Recently Aired', you will see shows that still have the text.

+-Premium only shows still have a countdown attached.

 *Q. Will there be any future features?*